CodeSeeker99/codeseeker99.github.io/_posts/2021-01-21-your-filename2.md

 Basically what we're doing here is, writing instructions for the container (which you can imagine as a new server/terminal) to install things for our application and then run.

   - **Docker Image** : Now, each docker container is instantiated from a **Docker image**.
 A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.
 Now, the docker container we are going to make, will require some dependencies, and installed python engine on it.
-We get this by using a **parent image python-3.9.1-alpine**.
+We get this by using a parent image of **python-3.9.1-alpine**.
 This contains instructions for an alpine distribution of LINUX with python-3.9.1 installed on it.
 Images are available for the most common types of software on [Dockerhub](https://hub.docker.com/).

   - **User creation and ownership** : While we need the root user to create and install things in the beginning.
 It is a good deployment practice to change the user to a non-superuser after creation.
 Because a super-user on the container, can gain access to the host system as a root user in case they manage to break the container.
 At the end of the script, you can see that we copy our entire project to the $APP_HOME directory and give the new user ownership of the $APP directory.
 We then change our user to the new user.